Hendrix-CS/csci150/labs/minecraft.md

 Find your assigned Lab Partner to begin pair programming.

-Follow the link above and sign up for an account at Code.org. **Be sure to use one of your Hendrix email address**, since this is the only way we will be able to assign you a grade for this lab.
+[Follow the link to our Code.org section][hourofcode] and sign up for an account at Code.org. **Be sure to use one of your Hendrix email address**, since this is the only way we will be able to assign you a grade for this lab.
 Also, put **both partners' full names in the name field**.

 Work through the stages of the Minecraft programming section.
 First, just try to solve each puzzle by piecing together a valid